adafruit/circuitpython-weekly-newsletter/Publishing_Process.md

 i.
 GitHub: https://github.com/adafruit/circuitpython-weekly-newsletter/blob/gh-pages/_drafts/2019-08-27-draft.md
 j.
 Send
 27. Go back to the GitHub _drafts folder and copy all the markdown in template.md
-28. Create a new file 2019-09-xx-draft.md and copy in the template markdown and save.
+28. Create a new file 2023-mm-dd-draft.md and copy in the template markdown and save.
 29. Copy the link to the new draft newsletter
 30. BONUS!
-Create a new assets directory with the name 09xx2019 (you can add a README.md to keep the directory in GitHub. https://github.com/adafruit/circuitpython-weekly-newsletter/tree/gh-pages/assets.
-This has already been done for the 10th, 17th, and 24th.
+Create a new assets directory with the name 2023mmdd (you can add a README.md to keep the directory in GitHub. https://github.com/adafruit/circuitpython-weekly-newsletter/tree/gh-pages/assets.